leeroybrun/webtorrent-transcode/README.md

 # webtorrent-transcode
 Attempt to transcode and stream torrents downloaded with WebTorrent using FFmpeg

+## How to use

+- Download ffmpeg/ffprobe from https://ffmpeg.zeranoe.com/builds/
+- Place the executable files in the vendor/ folder

 ## Work to do

 - [ ] Seeking